gbouras13/dnaapler/README.md

 dnaapler requires only BLAST as an external dependency.

-Installation from conda is recommended as this will install BLAST automatically when it becomes available.
+Installation from conda is recommended as this will install BLAST automatically.

 ### Conda